top of page

 Recruiting Period:

-For Division 1, this period starts on September 1st of the player's junior year of high school and lasts until the player signs a National Letter of Intent (NLI) or until August 31st after the player's senior year of high school.
-For Division 2, the Recruiting period begins on June 15 after sophomore year.
+For Division 1, this period starts on August 1st of the player's junior year of high school and lasts until the player signs a National Letter of Intent (NLI) or until July 31st after the player's senior year of high school.
+For Division 2, the Recruiting period begins on June 15 after the sophomore year.

 Contact Period: